top of page

 The miscarriage of justice that took place in the British Post Office scandal has highlighted the importance that equality of arms can play in legal proceedings, especially when facing a well-funded opposition.

-Alan Bates, a former sub-postmaster and one of the five lead claimants, highlighted the importance of litigation funding in rectifying this grave injustice, empowering 555 sub-postmasters to bring a group action to the High Court against the Post Office.
+Alan Bates, a former sub-postmaster and one of the five lead claimants, highlighted the importance of family law lending in rectifying this grave injustice, empowering 555 sub-postmasters to bring a group action to the High Court against the Post Office.
 The sub-postmasters were able to overturn criminal convictions that had been wrongly obtained and ultimately receive settlement compensation.
 The full judgement can be found here.

-The case is a powerful demonstration of the need for litigation funding to facilitate access to justice for those who cannot afford appropriate legal representation.
+The case is a powerful demonstration of the need for legal fee lending to facilitate access to justice for those who cannot afford appropriate legal representation.

 james-armes-UwWhwXlVKTg-unsplash_edited.